khepf/journal/19-7-18-pagination-styling.md

 1. Make border disappear on click
 2. make border appear on hover

-> The :hover pseudo-class, also called the “pointer hover pseudo-class”, applies when a pointing device interacts with an element without necessarily activating it.
+> The :hover pseudo-class applies when a pointing device interacts with an element without necessarily activating it.

 > The :focus pseudo-class applies when an element is in a state that is ready to be interacted with, i.e. it has the focus of the input device.

 > The :active pseudo-class applies during the period in which the element is being activated.
 For example, if using a mouse it would be the time between when the mouse button is clicked and when it is released.

+> The :not(selector) selector matches every element that is NOT the specified element/selector.

+> The ::before selector inserts something before the content of each selected element(s).